 Statistics show that it costs something like 10 times more to gain new customers than to keep the ones you’ve already got, so what do many companies do?
 They spend up to 80% of their precious sales budget to gain new customers and less than 20% on trying to keep what they’ve got.
 Ah well!

 And yet, those who do get it right really do reap the benefits because they realise the two major secrets of success that get you to this desired situation in the first place.

-Harvard Business School came up with the concept of the Service Profit Chain nearly 20 years ago now, but it is as valid today as it was then, and there is so much more, overwhelming, evidence of it being right:
+Harvard Business School came up with the concept of the Service Profit Chain over 25 years ago now, but it is as valid today as it was then, and there is so much more, overwhelming, evidence of it being right.

 Even a Finance Director can understand that one!

 So, How to Get There?